subquery/documentation/docs/README.md

         <img src="/assets/img/journeyIcon1.svg" />
       </div>
       <div class="ct">
-        <h4>1.
-Build</h4>
+        <h4><router-link :to="{path: '/build/introduction.html'}">1.
+Build</router-link></h4>
         <p>Initialise your project, define your entities using GraphQL, identify the trigger events, and write simple mapping functions that process your data - that’s it!
-Theres no need for pre-existing data archives, write simply in typescript and test locally with Docker. <router-link :to="{path: '/build/introduction.html'}">Find out more</router-link></p>
+Theres no need for pre-existing data archives, write simply in typescript and test locally with Docker. </p>
       </div>
     </div>
     <div class="journeyItem">